bravoalpha79/MothRadar/README.md

 _Validation: Revalidate CSS code of style.css.
 Perform collectstatic and push the code to Heroku.
 Re-check display of footer on test screen and on desktop screen._

-Outcome: CSS code revelidated OK.
+Outcome: CSS code revalidated OK.
 Collectstatic performed and code redeployed to Heroku.
 Display unchanged on desktop, issue no longer present on test screen.
 Issue resolved.

 **Conclusion: Issue #3 is fixed and can be closed.**
 ***